atmarnat/TextForum/Prototype/README.md

 # TwaddleCate Prototype

 This is the prototype for the message board project.
 It is just for demonstration.
+The formatting is pretty set, but the colors will probably change in the future.
+I tried to standardize as much as possible, and got everything down to 3 layout views that are very easy to input data into.

 ## Home Page
 ![Home](Pictures/Home.png)